YU000jp/logseq-page-tags-and-hierarchy/README.md

 ### Usage

-- When this plugin install, the style be applied to non-journal pages.
+- After installing this plugin, the styles be applied to non-journal pages.
 By default, page view mode is turned off. it is possible to set in the plugin settings.
   > For journals => [Column Layout plugin](https://github.com/YU000jp/Logseq-column-Layout)

 #### About page-tags and hierarchy